-Most Goldendoodle puppies are picked up at week 8.
-When they are picked up at week 8, they are already 29.88% of their total body weight.
-You can get a general range of how much your Goldendoodle is going to weigh to multiplying their weight at week 8 by approximately 4.
-So if you pick up your Goldendoodle and they weigh around 9 pounds, you will likely have a full grown Goldendoodle that weighs 36 pounds.
+Most owners pick up their Goldendoodle puppies at Week 8.
+When picked up at Week 8, they are already approximately 29.88% of their future full-grown body weight.
+You can get a general range of how much your Goldendoodle will weigh by multiplying their weight at Week 8 by 4.
+So if you pick up your Goldendoodle puppy and they weigh around 9 pounds, you will likely have a full-grown Goldendoodle that weighs 36 pounds.

-At week 12 (or 3 months old) is already 40% of the total growth they will see in their life.
-If you take your Goldendoodles weight at week 12 and multiply by 3x then that will be a rough estimate of their full grown weight.
+At Week 12 (or 3 months old), they have already undergone approximately 40% of the total growth they will see in their life.
+If you take your Goldendoodle’s weight at Week 12 and multiply it by 3, that will be a rough estimate of their full-grown weight.

-By week 16 (or 4 months old), your Goldendoodle is going to be approximately half of its weight.
-You can multiple their weight by 2x to get an approximate weight range.
+By Week 16 (or 4 months old), your Goldendoodle will be approximately half of its future full-grown weight.
+You can multiply their weight by 2 to get an approximate weight range.
 Remember, a Goldendoodle’s growth is exponential until around 7 to 8 months old.

-By week 24 (6 months old), your Goldendoodle is going to be approximately 74% of their total weight.
-If you multiply 1.26 * [weight of your Goldendoodle] you’ll get an approximate future weight of your dog.
+By Week 24 (6 months old), your Goldendoodle will be approximately 74% of its future fully grown weight.
+If you multiply 1.26 * [weight of your Goldendoodle], you’ll get an approximate future weight of your dog.

-At week 32 (8 months old), your Goldendoodle’s growth should have started to slow down.
-They won’t be gaining tons of weight each week as compared to the first 7 months.
-A Goldendoodle is approximately 86% of its body weight.
-So if you take your dog’s weight and multiply by 1.14 then you will get an approximate weight when they are an adult.
+At Week 32 (8 months old), your Goldendoodle’s growth should have slowed down.
+They won’t be gaining much weight each week compared to the first 7 months.
+A Goldendoodle is approximately 86% of its future body weight at Week 32.
+So if you take your dog’s weight and multiply it by 1.14, you will get an approximation of their future adult weight.

-At week 40 (10 months old), your Goldendoodle is 90% of their total growth!
+At Week 40 (10 months old), your Goldendoodle is at 90% of its total growth!
 Only 10% more to go until they are fully grown.
-If you take their current weight at 10 months old and multiply by 1.10 then that’s the approximate adult weight of your Goldendoodle.
+If you take their current weight at 10 months old and multiply it by 1.10, then that’s the approximate adult weight of your Goldendoodle.

-By week 52 (1 year old), your Goldendoodle is going to be 97% of their total body weight.
-You can assume that they will only gain a few more pounds over the course of their life.
-Your Goldendoodle is full grown!
+By week 52 (1 year old), your Goldendoodle will be 97% of its future total body weight.
+You can assume they will only gain a few more pounds throughout their life.
+Your Goldendoodle is fully grown!

-We’ve looked at the data and can conclude that your Goldendoodle will be about 97% of their total body weight at the 1-year mark.
-Their weight tends to significantly level off after they are 1 year old, so we will consider the 1-year mark when your Goldendoodle is full grown.
+We’ve looked at the data and can conclude that your Goldendoodle will be about 97% of its fully grown body weight at the 1-year mark.
+Their weight tends to level off around their first birthday, so we will consider the 1-year mark when your Goldendoodle is fully grown.

-A Goldendoodle usually stops growing around the 2 year mark.
-They usually gain almost all of their weight within the first year, and only gain a small amount of until they are 2 years old.
+A Goldendoodle usually stops growing around the 2-year mark.
+They usually gain almost all their weight within the first year and only gain a small amount until they are 2 years old.